ahkabir48/ahkabir48/README.md

 Hey!
 I'm Ahyan Kabir, originally from Calgary, Alberta.
 Now, I'm studying Biomedical Engineering at UWaterloo.

-I'm interested in anything and everything, and love to learn something new every day.

 <!-- 🌱 I’m currently learning: fundamentals of ml & datasci, network integrations and IoTs, and how to survive in university. -->
 📫 How to reach me: ahyan.kabir@uwaterloo.ca